Rosa Luxemburg: Critique of the Russian Revolution

 Luxemburg enthusiastically welcomed the Russian Revolution but was deeply critical of the Bolsheviks' policies after they seized power.
 In The Russian Revolution, a manuscript written in prison in 1918 and published after her death, she articulated a fundamental critique of the Bolshevik model of revolution.
 While praising Lenin and Leon Trotsky for their revolutionary courage, she condemned their suppression of the Constituent Assembly, their restriction of suffrage, and their abolition of democratic freedoms.
 She argued that "without general elections, without unrestricted freedom of press and assembly, without a free struggle of opinion, life dies out in every public institution, becomes a mere semblance of life, in which only the bureaucracy remains as the active element."
-Her criticism of the Constituent Assembly's dissolution, however, was based on incomplete information available to her in prison, and she later revised her view, recognizing it as a "counter-revolutionary stronghold" against the workers' councils.
+Her criticism of the Constituent Assembly's dissolution, however, was based on incomplete information available to her in prison, and she later revised her view, saying it was a "counter-revolutionary stronghold" against the workers' councils.

 Her most famous dictum came from this critique: "Freedom is always and exclusively freedom for the one who thinks differently."
 For Luxemburg, socialist democracy was not something to be granted as a gift after the revolution had been secured, but was the very medium of the revolution itself—the only way for the masses to learn, correct their mistakes, and exercise power.
 This did not imply a rejection of the dictatorship of the proletariat, which she saw as necessary to implement socialist measures and defend against counter-revolution.
 She explicitly defended the Bolsheviks' use of force to break the resistance of the bourgeoisie.
 Her concern was for democracy within the proletarian dictatorship, including a plurality of parties and tendencies, fearing that the substitution of a dictatorship of a party or a committee for the dictatorship of the proletariat would lead not to socialism but to a "brutalization of public life".
 She believed the Bolsheviks' errors were a product of the fatal isolation of their revolution, and that its only salvation lay in a successful proletarian revolution in the West, especially in Germany.